 With the new M strategy from Leica Camera AG where the M will be gradually improved without jumping from M10 to M11 and M12, and the Leica M Monochrom will follow the same strategy, there are basically just two lines of cameras.
 A Monochrom and a Color line, and either you have both as I have, or you want to simplify life by having just one of them.

 The Leica M Monochrom is the new standard in black & white digital photography.
 One might argue that people won't always be able to tell if a black & white photo came from a Leica M9, Leica M Monochrom or a Leica M 240.
 But that is really not the point of the Leica M Monochrom.

 What a black & white camera has to offer is mainly the mental process of not having to bother with colors.
 It can be very rewarding.

 One of the side-effects of shooting exclusively black & white though is that you suddenly see and value colors; so in that sense using a monochrom camera might make you want to shoot colors again (but with the clear difference that you now actually see colors more distinctly).

-For comparison and to get the thoughts straight, here is an overview.
+For comparison and to get the thoughts straight, here is an overview as of 2013.